kevin/AI-Scientist/README.md

 This is a fork of SakanaAI's AI-Scientist repo which implements an entirely new usecase: generating thorough research proposals for domains outside of coding ones.
 The below README applies entirely, but there are now variants of each script in the process with `_no_code` in their names.
+These also include misc. fixes to minor existing errors, typos, etc., and also an updated, functional Dockerfile.
 Proposal templates are in the `templates_no_code` directory instead of `templates`.

 Example run (see `example_papers_no_code/digital_banking_financial_literacy/`):
 ```bash